jmleach-bst/sim2Dpredictr/cran-comments.md

 * Changed all T and F to TRUE and FALSE, specifically in inf_2D_image.R

 * Ensured all .Rd files contain \value.

+## Test environments
+* local Windows 10, R 3.6.2
+* Ubuntu Xenial 16.04 (on travis-cl: oldrel and release)
+* win-builder (devel and release)

+## R CMD check results
+There were no ERRORs or WARNINGs or NOTEs